redox-os/ion/manual/src/builtins.md

 DESCRIPTION
     random generates a pseudo-random integer.
 IT IS NOT SECURE.
-    The range depends on what arguments you pass.
-If no arguments are given the range is [0, 32767].
+    The range is half open and depends on what arguments you pass.
+    If no arguments are given the range is [0, 32767).
-    If two arguments are given the range is [START, END].
+    If two arguments are given the range is [START, END).
 ```

 ## read - read a line of input into some variables